 The LLM (Master of Laws) is a postgraduate qualification that can help you stand out from the rest of your colleagues because it can enhance your knowledge in a specific of law significantly.
 In addition, if there is a certain area of law that you would like to work in, such as Human Rights Law, then a LLM will allow you to build upon your knowledge of the basic principles and concepts of law and deepen your knowledge of human rights law.
 A LLM will allow you to take a more practice-based approach, which may be appealing to law firms and can improve your career prospects.

-- Human Rights: Essex, Exeter, Kent, Liverpool, Queen Mary, Sussex, York
+- Human Rights: Essex, Exeter, Kent, Sussex, York

-Networking can play a significant role in landing you work experience.
-Who you know is almost just as important as your academic background.
+Networking can play a very significant role in landing you work experience.
+Who you know is can be as important as your academic background.

 Hopefully, you were able to get work experience while you were undergoing your law degree and make contacts there so you already know about how the organization works, some of the lawyers who already work there and maybe even the hiring personnel.
 However, there are several other ways to expand your network.

-First, look to the people in your inner circle, family, friends, neighbours and acquaintances and ask whether they know anyone working in the legal field, which can be useful if they know someone working in a law firm or in an organization with an in-house law team.
+First, look to the people in your inner circle, family, friends, neighbours and acquaintances and ask whether they know anyone working in the legal field.
+Enquiring with your inner circle can be useful if they know someone working in a law firm or in an organization with an in-house law team.
 If they do know someone, ask if they can put you in contact with that person.

 Your social media presence is important for networking, as all law firms have a LinkedIn page, Twitter and Facebook accounts.
-Follow legal organizations and law firms that are of interest to you and connect to organizations (such as ourselves: CLFA) to connect with other like-minded individuals to build your network!
+Follow legal organizations and law firms that are of interest to you and connect to organizations and communicate with other like-minded individuals to build your network!